 4. Track Leads With Custom Properties - Version 2

-This is another variation of the syntax above.
-If you are already using JavaScript code for identifying logged in users, as mentioned in 1., then you can use the same syntax, along with an empty string for user ID.
+If you're already using JavaScript code to identify logged-in users, you can use the same syntax, providing an empty string for the user_id:

 gist.identify("", {